bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[NonBlazorTypesParamsTest.razor](../../../samples/tests/razor/NonBlazorTypesParamsTest.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
+The example passes a inline Razor template to the `Render()` method.
 The parameters to the component is just passed like normal in Razor code.

 ***